terra-money/docs/docs/develop/module-specifications/spec-market.md

 [^2]: For a more in-depth treatment of our updated market-making algorithm, check [Nick Platias's SFBW 2019 presentation](https://agora.terra.money/t/terra-stability-swap-mechanism-deep-dive-at-sfbw/135).

-With Constant Product, we define a value $CP$ set to the size of the Terra pool multiplied by a set **fiat value of Luna**, and ensure our market-maker maintains it as invariant during any swaps by adjusting the spread.
+With Constant Product, a value, $CP$, is set to the size of the Terra pool multiplied by a set **fiat value of Luna**, and ensure our market-maker maintains it as invariant during any swaps by adjusting the spread.

 ::: {note}
-Our implementation of Constant Product diverges from Uniswap's, as we use the fiat value of Luna instead of the size of the Luna pool.
-This nuance means changes in Luna's price don't affect the product, but rather the size of the Luna pool.
+The Terra blockchain's implementation of Constant Product diverges from Uniswap's, as the fiat value of Luna is used instead of the size of the Luna pool.
+This nuance means changes in the price of Luna does not affect the product, but rather the size of the Luna pool.
 :::

 $$CP = Pool_{Terra} * Pool_{Luna} * (Price_{Luna}/Price_{SDR})$$

-For example, we'll start with equal pools of Terra and Luna, both worth 1000 SDR total.
+For example, start with equal pools of Terra and Luna, both worth 1000 SDR total.
 The size of the Terra pool is 1000 SDT, and assuming the price of Luna<>SDR is 0.5, the size of the Luna pool is 2000 Luna.
 A swap of 100 SDT for Luna would return around 90.91 SDR worth of Luna (≈ 181.82 Luna).
 The offer of 100 SDT is added to the Terra pool, and the 90.91 SDT worth of Luna are taken out of the Luna pool.

 ```
 CP = 1000000 SDR